mzattera/predictive-powers/README.md

     An example is `OpenAiEndpoint` that provides access to OpenAI services on top of the OpenAI API.

   * `SearchEndpoint`: provides Internet search capabilities.
-    Currenlty, the only example of `SearchEndpoint` is `GoogleSearchService` which allows performing web searches using Google.
+    Currently, the only example of `SearchEndpoint` is `GoogleSearchService` which allows performing web searches using Google.

 You can instantiate endpoints directly, or by providing an API client that will be used for all subsequent calls.